 Should You Buy a Warranty for Your Refrigerator?

-Just do not buy a warranty from a store without an actual service department.
+Just do not buy a warranty from a store without a service department.

 Read More: Are Appliance Extended Warranties Worth It?

-With a service rate of 21% just on refrigerators, you will also need some service, especially with a whole package of kitchen appliances.
+With an average service rate of 15.5% for refrigerators, your refrigerator may need service at some point, especially with a whole package of kitchen appliances.